A quick and easy no-sew leather project for Summer!

 Take your 8x10 pre-cut, and make two folds to create an envelope shape.
 Press down on your folds to make a crease.
 You should be able to see the creases as your reference point for where to apply your glue.

 Using the crease lines for reference, apply a generous amount of glue with your paintbrush, on both sides of the pocket.
 Make sure not to go over the top crease on your leather as that is going to be your flap on your case.
-You also don't want to go too wide with your glue, about 1/4" is more than enough, without cutting into space for your glasses.
+Don't go too wide with your glue, about 1/4" is more than enough without cutting into space for your glasses.

 If you want to fasten your case with a snap, start reading here (if you don't want to use snaps, skip down)!
 You will want to take a scrap piece of leather or a piece of cardboard and place it inside the pocket to protect the leather over these next few steps.

 With my awl marks clearly visible, I laid the top flap out and lined up my leather punch (I used the 1/8" punch for this part).
 Using the mallet, hammer it through the leather.
-If you'd like to see how to use the mallet with these punches, click here!
+If you'd like to see how to use these punches, click here!

+Now it's time to set your snap hardware.
 Unsure about setting a snap?
-Click here to watch a quick video on snaps!
+Click here to watch a quick video on snaps.

 Make sure the smooth cap is on the outside of the flap.
 Hammering too hard or aggressively can warp the smooth side on the snap.
 You can place a thin piece of cloth between the cap and the anvil if you are worried about warping your snap cap.